r8420/PHP-FFmpeg-Twitch-Archiver/README.markdown

 How It Works
 ------------------

-This project is written to work on an Apache Linux server.
+This project is written to work on an Apache Linux or Windows server.

 **Setup Steps For the Twitch Archiver**